 2) Rainbow Mountain Essentials

-While the hike up Rainbow Mountain is not too intense, it can still be useful to leverage several of the items.
-The list includes several different essentials such as:
+While the hike up Rainbow Mountain is not too intense, it can still be useful to leverage several of these guides.

 3) Rainbow Mountain Scenic Reserve Starting Point